fisodd/www-fisodd-com/content/post/right-place.rst

 and those were very popular.
 My first taste of the power of programming was when
-I hacked together something that could overwrite text on the screen and soon had made a game with several animated "horses" running races across the screen |--|
+I hacked together something that could overwrite text on the screen which quickly evolved into a game with several animated "horses" running races across the screen |--|
-that promptly got banned during school hours because we were distracting too many students during class times.
+and promptly got banned during school hours because the game was distracting too many students during class times.

-A few years later my fancy high-school got a PDP-11 minicomputer, and the experience was entirely different |--| a stereotypical example of tech isolation.
+A few years later my upscale high-school was gifted a PDP-11 minicomputer, and the experience was entirely different |--| a stereotypical example of tech isolation.
 That system was set up in the basement, in a locked room, no access allowed without first earning a science teacher's approval.